scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 By the mid 2010's, a marked change had occurred.
 Many students were coming in with little or no C++ experience, but had existing knowledge of Python and the growing Python data science ecosystem, like NumPy and Pandas.
-Several HEP experiment analyses were performed driven by Python, with ROOT only being used for things that were not available in the Python ecosystem.
+Several HEP experiment analyses were performed in, or driven by, Python, with ROOT only being used for things that were not available in the Python ecosystem.
 Some of these were HEP specific: ROOT is also a data format, so users needed to be able to read data from ROOT files.
 Others were less specific: HEP users have intense histogram requirements due to